 Austin Haller has been delighted to serve as Associate Music Director of Texas State’s Musical Theatre program since 2016.
 Hailed as “always remarkable” (Austin Chronicle), Austin is a conductor, pianist, organist, vocal coach, arranger, and tenor who has performed throughout the United States.

 He has music-directed many regional theatre productions and is the grateful recipient of Austin Critics’ Table and B. Iden Payne Awards for Music Direction.
-Favorite shows include Texas State’s Legally Blonde, Austin Shakespeare’s Sunday in the Park with George; TexArts’ [title of show], Ain’t Misbehavin’, and Golf: The Musical; Zach Theatre’s Rockin’ Christmas Party and Present Laughter, and Zilker Theatre’s The Music Man and My Favorite Year.
+Favorite shows include Texas State’s Legally Blonde The Musical, Austin Shakespeare’s Sunday in the Park with George; TexArts’ [title of show], Ain’t Misbehavin’, and Golf: The Musical; Zach Theatre’s Rockin’ Christmas Party and Present Laughter, and Zilker Theatre’s The Music Man and My Favorite Year.

 Particularly recognized for his artistic creativity and deep sensitivity at the keyboard, Austin plays regularly with a number of choral ensembles, including the Grammy®-winning choir Conspirare, as well as with Panoramic Voices, Amphion Youth Choir, and the Conspirare Youth Choir.
 At the organ console, he often performs major works for choir and organ, presents solo organ concerts, and leads hymn festivals.